mqtthiqs/mqtthiqs.github.io/about.md

   <figcaption>Credit: jjgfree</figcaption>
 </figure>

-Puech has released three full-length physical albums, one split album in collaboration with Canadian sound artist Philippe Vandal, and one EP, on labels Hisolat Records, Hylé Tapes, Panatype; his most recent album 'Alpestres' dedicated to the high mountains and its myths, is published jointly by Hands in the Dark and Obsolete Future.
+Puech has released four full-length physical albums, one split album in collaboration with Canadian sound artist Philippe Vandal, and one EP, on labels Hisolat Records, Hylé Tapes, Panatype and Hands in the Dark; his most recent album 'A Geography of Abence', is published by NAHAL Recordings.
 His music has been reviewed in Libération, The Wire Magazine, Tiny Mix Tape, Self-Titled.
-He has notably played live at Café Oto (London), 100ECS, Péripate, Rinse France (Paris), CKUT Radio (Montréal) and has been commissioned by Radio France & GRM for live a performance at Festival Présences 2019 and an original piece for the radio show "Création Mondiale" in 2020.
+He has notably played live at Café OTO (London), 100ECS, Péripate, Rinse France (Paris), CKUT Radio (Montréal) and has been commissioned by Radio France & GRM for live performances at Festivals Présences 2019, Akousma 2020 and for the radio show "Création Mondiale" in 2020.

 <figure>
   <img src="assets/img/portrait-100ecs.jpg" alt="Portrait" />